tylerkirwan/Entra-Governance-and-Automation/README.md

 ## :shield:Purpose and Goals:shield:

 - Reduce likelihood of social engineering a helpdesk member by adding approval stages, visibility, and reporting capabilities to MFA resets
-- Privileged roles don't need to be granted to helpdesk even temporally
+- Privileged roles are not required for helpdesk personnel
-- Streamline MFA resets via Entra Governance access packages and save time with your support teams and end users
+- Streamlines MFA resets via Entra Governance access packages and saves time with your support teams and end users
-- Enroll new MFA methods into phish resistance by default
+- Enrolls new MFA methods into phish resistance by default
 - No exchanging or sharing of passwords
-- End user, manager, helpdesk, and security are all aware and can be audited or integrated into SIEM/SOAR
+- End user, manager, helpdesk, and security are all aware and can be audited or integrated into SIEM/SOAR with reporting capabilities
 ## FAQ & Prerequisites

 #### What licensing is required?